 This is a devastating and unacceptable loss.
 Unacceptable because it is needless.
 The destruction of swathes of unspoilt countryside which in turn will destroy a significant proportion of the nature-based tourism sector would not occur if the onshore substation complex was taken to an industrialised or brownfield site.

-SEAS is calling on the Secretary of State to:
+At the beginning of 2022 SEAS called upon the Secretary of State to:

 1. Take a more strategic approach to the location of all onshore infrastructure for offshore wind so that onshore energy hubs are built on brownfield sites and our unspoilt and protected landscapes are saved.

 2. To reconsider his decision on East Anglia One North and East Anglia Two and recommend a ‘split decision’ so that: